Five Forms of Post-traumatic Growth

 Finding personal strength

-Discovering strengths gained through the difficult times is a process, as, while much may seem insurmountable, you have survived everything so far your past has thrown at you.
-Digging deep through the hard times may unleash skills you might never have otherwise discovered.
+Discovering strengths gained through difficult times is a process.
+While it may seem impossible, you have survived everything your past has thrown at you.
+Dig deep through the hard times and unleash skills you might never otherwise discover.

-While discovering new strengths is important to personal growth, it often takes a little push to try new things.
-Trauma acts like a shove in the back pushing you on the train tracks, and it takes new skills to get yourself off before the express gets you.
+While discovering new strengths is important to personal growth, it takes effort to try new things.
+Trauma is a shove in the back pushing you on the train tracks, and it takes new skills to get yourself off before the express gets you.
+Finding personal strength is responding rather than reacting.

 Forming deeper relationships

 Generally, after a loss, we go within and look for support from others.
-After awakening to trauma, toxic people seem to pepper life with disagreeableness and must be discarded.
+After awakening to trauma, toxic people seem to pepper life with disagreeableness.
 Expect to lose 50% of people in your life as part of post-traumatic growth.
 This deepens remaining friendships.

-Friendship is important, and being more authentic and open can lead to closer ties.
-Improvement in relationships with others comes from authentic connection, which results from unrelenting self-love.
+Friendship is important; being more authentic and open can lead to closer ties.
+Improvement in relationships with others comes from authentic connection and unrelenting self-love.

-Friendship is a work in progress for me.
+Friendship is a work in progress.
 As an outsider my whole life (who finally understands why I felt that way), re-learning trust is a process.
 I am working on finding a way to meet and support others.

 Gaining an appreciation of life

-Shifting perspectives are expected after trauma.
-Even after betrayal trauma, there is still the sunrise tomorrow.
-Eventually, you might find yourself living more in the moment and noticing things you missed before.
-Like a beautiful butterfly on the grass that looks like a bird’s eyes.
-Or the fog in the morning.
-Birds call and fried food.
+Shifting perspectives are expected.
+Even after betrayal, the sun will still rise tomorrow.
+Eventually, you might live more in the moment and notice things you missed before.
+Find Awe.
 Pay attention to what seems like an everyday gift.
 Find a way to reflect on the good things in your life, and dig deep to find gratitude; joy can be yours once again.
-Joy is the result of gratitude, so post-traumatic growth is a daily practice of gratitude.
+Joy results from gratitude, so post-traumatic growth is a daily gratitude practice.

-One day we will all be six feet under or tossed up into the wind.
-There is still life to appreciate.
+One day, we all are six feet under or tossed into the wind.
+Appreciate life.

-Finding ways to serve others.
 Help people in need.
 Or not.
-Discover more meaning in life in a must after trauma.
+Discovering more meaning in life is a must after trauma.

 Seeing new possibilities